How can preventive care extend the life and improve the health of my cat?

 What types of preventive care do you recommend for cats?

-- Nutrition and Weight Management: At your cat's annual exam, your vet will perform a Body Condition Score and get an updated weight, which will allow them to make any recommendations on diet, weight loss, and exercise based on your kitty's breed, age, and overall lifestyle.
+- Nutrition and Weight Management: It's important to help your kitty maintain a healthy cat weight.
+At your cat's annual exam, your vet will perform a Body Condition Score and get an updated weight, which will allow them to make any recommendations on diet, weight loss, and exercise based on your kitty's breed, age, and overall lifestyle.
 All of our doctors recommend against grain-free diets, as they have been linked to heart disease.

 - Vaccinations: Your vet will recommend a vaccination regimen that is compatible with your cat's lifestyle.
 A Rabies vaccine is recommended for all cats and your kitty will need to have had at least one Rabies vaccine in their lifetime in order to be seen by our office.
 We also recommend all cats be up to date on their RCP vaccine (full name Feline Rhinotracheitis-Calicivirus-Panleukopenia).
 If your kitty spends time outdoors, we recommend they have a Feline Leukemia vaccine yearly to protect them, as this disease is passed from infected cats and has no cure.